ahsu1230/mathnavigatorSite/constellations/onboarding_docker-compose.md

 - `docker-compose start SERVICE` to start a specified service
 - `docker-compose stop SERVICE` to stop a specified service
 - `docker-compose restart SERVICE` to stop then start a specified service
-- `docker-compose kill SERVICE` to stop a service and kill the container
+- `docker-compose logs SERVICE` to view the logs of a specified service
-- `docker-compose rm` to kill all active containers
+- `docker-compose down` to stop and delete all active containers

+Use `docker-compose -h` for more information about commands.

 ## Math Navigator services and ports